Table of Contents Show

 For outdoor activities, Rockaway beach in southern Queens has you covered.
 It is NYC’s only legal surfing site.
 It also has BBQ areas, playgrounds for kids, and sporting areas for athletes to rough it out.

 Queens certainly has a lot to like about it, but its diversity would have to be if we had to pick its best quality.
-It’s not just the people that are diverse, its everything about the borough.
+It’s not just the people that are diverse, and it’s everything about the borough.
 The housing options, the food, the level of public transport, its economy, the lifestyle options.
-All of it makes this a borough for every kind of person, whether you’re a postgraduate looking for a trendy new neighborhood, or a mid-30s white-collar employee looking for a family-friendly community.
+All of it makes this a borough for every kind of person, whether you’re a postgraduate looking for a trendy new neighborhood or a mid-30s white-collar employee looking for a family-friendly community.
 You can find your place here and usually for a lot cheaper than you would in Manhattan or Brooklyn.
 Manhattan is also just a stone’s throw away at any time, so you’ll never be far from the hustle and bustle of the Downtown vibe.